 Attach the alphanumeric keyboard to the purple 5-pin KEYBD connector to control the server and manage clips with the On-Screen graphic user interface.

 Mouse

-A two-button scroll mouse is provided with the MAXX-2400HD.
-Plug the mouse into the green 5-pin MOUSE port.
-Mouse operation can be reset by the keyboard sequence Control + Alt + F12 (the screen will go black) followed by Control + Alt + F7.
+A two-button scroll mouse is provided with the server.
+Plug the mouse into the green 5-pin mouse port.
+Do not use the USB ports, even if a mouse is USB capable.

 Monitor